Why India haven’t topped the ICC World Cup points table despite latest massive win

 India have won two back-to-back games and have a superior net run rate – but are still not on top

-India aren’t at the top of the ICC Cricket World Cup 2023 points table despite not having lost a match yet – similar to Pakistan and New Zealand.
+India aren’t at the top of the ICC Cricket World Cup 2023 points table despite not having lost a match yet – similar to Pakistan and South Africa.

 They scored their latest thumping eight-wicket victory over Afghanistan on Wednesday as captain Rohit Sharma led India with a match-winning knock of 131 off 84 balls, with 15 overs to spare, at Delhi’s Arun Jaitley Stadium.